takundachirema/axone-books-frontend/README.md

 ```
     sudo make run
 ```
+- If you get cors issues from backend make sure that the mongodb port is exposed for external applications

 ### Compiling and serving the dashboard
 From the terminal, navigate to the root folder of the project and run the following command to serve the frontend of the project: